Worgav Principalities and Powers

 Perfect Combat Female Host Traits (Top 1% Marines, 15,000 Cr): Height 173 cm | Weight 68 kgf | Strength 204 kgf | Bench Press 75 kgf | Fist Strike 600 J | Sprint 29 km/hr | Jump 65 cm vertical / 5.9 m running long jump.

-Protégé hosts (ages 10–15) gain the Protégé Trait: they may begin formal school tracks at age 12, earning one Tier 2 skill before their first full 4-year term.
+Protégé hosts are selected at ages 8-12.
+Ages 8-11 may enter only preparatory Psychic or Protégé instruction; at age 12 they may begin formal school tracks, earning one Tier 2 skill before their first full 4-year term.
 The Psychic school is the only path fully available from age 12 without restriction.

 3.4 Rolling Ability Scores